justinwon777/HumanCompanions/README.md

 - Give them something edible and they might join you as a companion.
 - Once they join you, you can access their inventory with right click.
-- You can rename them with tags.
+- They have names, but you can rename them with tags.
 - Shift+right click to toggle "sit", making them stay in place.
 - Give them armor and weapons and they will automatically equip the best one in their inventory.
 For weapons, knights can only use swords, and archers can only use bows (arrows not needed).
 - They will follow you around the same way a wolf does.
 They will attack mobs that hurt you or you hurt, except creepers.
 They will give a warning if a creeper is nearby and run away.